balena-io/balena-cli/doc/cli.markdown

 ## os download &#60;type&#62;

-Use this command to download an unconfigured os image for a certain device type.
+Download an unconfigured OS image for a certain device type.
 Check available types with `balena devices supported`

-> Note: Currently this command only works with balenaCloud, not openBalena.
+Note: Currently this command only works with balenaCloud, not openBalena.
-> If using openBalena, please download the OS from: https://www.balena.io/os/
+If using openBalena, please download the OS from: https://www.balena.io/os/

-If version is not specified the newest stable (non-pre-release) version of OS is downloaded if available, or the newest version otherwise (if all existing versions for the given device type are pre-release).
+If version is not specified the newest stable (non-pre-release) version of OS is downloaded (if available), otherwise the newest version (if all existing versions for the given device type are pre-release).

 You can pass `--version menu` to pick the OS version from the interactive menu